jboss-developer/jboss-eap-quickstarts/app-client/README.md

 1. Install JBoss EAP on this machine.
 2. Add the application users to the JBoss EAP server on this machine as described above.
 3. Start the JBoss EAP server with the following command.
 Be sure to replace `MACHINE_1_IP_ADDRESS` with the IP address of this machine.
-These arguments makes the server accessible to the network.
+These arguments make the server accessible to the network.

         For Linux:   EAP_HOME/bin/standalone.sh -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS
         For Windows: EAP_HOME\bin\standalone.bat -b MACHINE_1_IP_ADDRESS -bmanagement MACHINE_1_IP_ADDRESS